mfesgin/mfesgin.github.io/_pages/supervision.md

 ### Current/Past PhD Students

-I have (had) the privilige of supervising the following PhD candidates:
+I have (had) the privilege of supervising the following PhD candidates:

 1. Nikai Jagganath \[2023--present\]